Somya81/text-to-sql-clarification-engine-project/README.md

 or customers from a specific city?
 ```

-The user's clarification is then combined with the original question before generating the final SQL query.
+The user's clarification is combined with the original question (e.g. `"Show customers" + " " + "just the ones from Mumbai"`), and it is this **combined** question that is actually sent to SQL generation — so the clarification loop changes the final query, not just the message shown to the user.

 ---